The intranet is the unsung hero amongst PR channels.

 Implementing these best practices can significantly enhance the intranet’s role in internal communications, turning it into a dynamic, engaging, and indispensable resource within your organization.

-Beware the Law of Diminishing Returns
+Complexity and the Law of Diminishing Returns

 While it’s tempting to keep adding features to an intranet, it’s crucial to be wary of the law of diminishing returns.
 The benefits of a more complex system must be weighed against the additional costs and potential for decreased user-friendliness.
-The synergy promised by integrating various components into a single system is often exaggerated compared to the additional cost and complexity involved.
+The synergy promised by integrating various components into a single system is often exaggerated compared to the additional cost and complexity.

 Thanks for reading.
 Please support my blog by sharing articles with other communications and marketing professionals.
 You might also consider my PR services or speaking engagements.